nitishkumarsonkar/dream-image-generator/memory-bank/projectBrief.md

 # Dream Image Generator

 ## Overview
 Dream Image Generator is an interactive web application that transforms user inputs (images or text) into AI-generated images using Google's Gemini API.
-There will some pre define themes like image generation for intstagram post, image create for linked post, etc. Add comments for code change for future refernce and uderstanding.
+There will some pre define themes like image generation for intstagram post, image create for linked post, etc. we have one page for storing prompt it is know as prompt library where user can use some customised prompt directly in one click.
+Add comments for code change for future refernce and uderstanding.

 ## Features
 - Text-to-image generation
 - Image-to-image transformation
 - Real-time image preview
+- prompt-library it have public prompt ready to use
 - User-friendly interface

 ## Technical Stack